 – requirements for security and data protection provisions for industry partnerships and collaborations

-– measures to protect and optimize existing networks while enabling new connectivity-related telecommunication/ICT services and technologies
+– continued measures to protect existing networks and optimize use while enabling new connectivity-related telecommunication/ICT services and technologies

-Advancements must be balanced with considerations of space sustainability to ensure long-term accessibility of orbital resources.
+Technological advancements in space must be balanced, taking into consideration the need for equitable access to space for all and long-term space sustainability of orbital resources for all nations.

 Space connectivity plays a vital role in disaster preparedness, early-warning systems, and climate monitoring, particularly in regions without robust terrestrial infrastructure.
 Strengthening voluntary data-sharing on environmental and disaster-related information within the scope of space connectivity activities can enhance resilience and global cooperation.

-As space connectivity expands, fostering trust, transparency, and peaceful cooperation among actors is essential to ensure that new technologies contribute to inclusive and sustainable development.
+As space connectivity expands, fostering sovereign rights, national security, trust, transparency, and peaceful cooperation among actors is essential to ensure that new technologies contribute to inclusive and sustainable development.

 As the space connectivity sector continues its rapid evolution, several important aspects emerge for consideration at the intersection of technological advancement, universal access, and sustainable space operations: